 - For atrial fibrillation patients on warfarin, the proportion with an international normalized ratio in the therapeutic range at three months.

-- Canadian Cardiovascular Society Atrial Fibrillation Pocket Guide 2016
+- Canadian Cardiovascular Society Atrial Fibrillation Pocket Guides

 - Canadian Cardiovascular Society tools (app, slide decks, pocket guides, e-learning)

 - Thrombosis Canada Clinical Tools (including Direct Oral Anticoagulant (DOAC) Follow-Up Checklist)

 Anticoagulant Therapy for Atrial Fibrillation in Individuals with Ischemic Stroke or Transient Ischemic Attack

 Atrial fibrillation (AF) is a common arrhythmia, associated with an increased risk of ischemic stroke.
 Detecting AF in patients following minor stroke or transient ischemic attack, is important particularly in those with a cryptogenic stroke or embolic stroke of unknown source, since once identified, it can be effectively managed.
 Typically, this entails a change from an antiplatelet to an anticoagulant.
 However, AF is under-diagnosed because it is frequently paroxysmal and asymptomatic, and patients do not routinely undergo prolonged screening.
 AF can be detected using a variety of methods including a12-lead electrocardiogram (ECG), Holter monitoring, event recorders and implantable devices.